ReferenceselectFromSequence

 <selectFromSequence>

-<selectFromSequence> creates named variants from a user-defined range of numerical values.
+<selectFromSequence> is a Math component that creates named variants from a user-defined range of numerical (or alphabetical) values.
+Selections generate variants of the document.

 Attributes and Properties